As a director of a limited company, you can take money from the company in three ways:

 - Directors loans.

-A new dividend regime came into effect from April 2016 in the UK.
-Under the new regime, everyone will be entitled to a dividend allowance which means the first £2,000 of taxable dividends will be taxed at 0%.
+From April 2016 in the UK, everyone is entitled to a dividend allowance which means the first £2,000 of taxable dividends will be taxed at 0%.

 Any dividends in excess of this will be taxable at new rates.